siruguri/flashcard/README.md

 * It uses Capybara.
 * Unit tests for users and tasks - check that users can be created, and that tasks cannot be created when a user is not logged in.
 * Integration tests: None so far

+## Heroku

+You have to uncomment the `rails_12factor` gem in the Gemfile, if you are going to deploy this to Heroku.
+The checked-in Gemfile doesn't include it.

+## Coming Soon!

+I am not sure I'll add these - the configuration changes a lot, and these are not necessarily "commonly" used.
+But you might hold your breath a bit...

+* Rails Admin: Install as per [the basic steps](https://github.com/sferik/rails_admin#installation), then uncomment the Devise lines in `config/initializers/rails_admin.rb`, and [add Devise authorization](https://github.com/sferik/rails_admin/wiki/Authorization) (assuming your `User` model responds to `is_admin?`).

+* Paperclip with S3: This can get complicated - first you should have a model for files that `belongs_to Imageable`, and build the appropriate polymorphic migration for the files model; then you configure S3 with credentials in your appropriate config file (bucket, S3 keys); then you configure your path, and add a `paperclip.rb` initializer optionally that adds an `interpolates` method to customize your URL.

+* Elastic Search

 ## How Did The App Get Here?